nasa-fornax/fornax-demo-notebooks/forced_photometry/multiband_photometry.md

 coords = SkyCoord('150.01d 2.2d', frame='icrs')  #COSMOS center acording to Simbad

 #how large is the search radius, in arcmin
-radius = 0.5 * u.arcmin  #start with a manageable radius and increase as needed
-#full area of COSMOS is radius = 48'
+# full area of COSMOS is radius = 48'
-#running this code on the full COSMOS area takes ~24 hours on a 128core server
+# running this code on the full COSMOS area takes ~24 hours on a 128core server, therefore
+# start with a manageable radius and increase as needed
+radius = 0.5 * u.arcmin

 #specify only select columns to limit the size of the catalog
 cols = [